CodosaurusLLC/CodosaurusLLC.github.io/index.md

 - Developers who produce low-quality software?
 - Inefficient development processes?
 - A conference or podcast, in need of speakers or guests?
+- A need for a couple extra hands to get Get Shhhhtuff Done?

 <!--
  - Code where you're not sure of its quality?
-- A need for a few extra hands to get Get Shhhhtuff Done?
 -->

 If so, then